Skip to main content

 4 traps stand out as hubs — they amplify many others and tend to show up wherever the polycrisis is most acute: Division, Short-termism, Overconsumption, and Technological Autonomy.
 Addressing any one of them would weaken multiple downstream traps.

 Each row is a source trap (the one doing the pushing); each column is a target trap (the one being pushed).
-The diagonal is left blank because a trap does not interact with itself, and blank cells mark pairs the paper assessed as neutral.
-87 of the 182 possible directed pairs are non-neutral; the strong red dominance is a visual restatement of the paper's finding that the traps mostly amplify each other.
+The diagonal is left blank because a trap does not interact with itself, and blank cells mark pairs assessed as neutral.
+87 of the 182 possible directed pairs are non-neutral; the strong red dominance is the visual restatement of a hard finding — the traps mostly make each other worse.

 Back to top